6433 Hollywood Boulevard,

 “A Clockwork Orange” (1972) also was among movies that had a very successful run.
 On 31st January 1978, after a run of Clint Eastwood in “The Gauntlet”, the Pacific Theatre closed.
 It was converted into a triple-screen theatre with 1,250 seats in the former orchestra level and two 550 seat screens in the former balcony.
 The main screen and screen 3 in the balcony were both equipped to play 70mm film.
 It re-opened later in 1978.
 The awesome original decorations in the semi-circular lobby was not disturbed.

 There are two main reasons for the Pacific Theatre’s eventual closure, the disruption due to the Metro subway construction along Hollywood Boulevard and on January 17, 1994 when the theatre suffered damage due to the Northridge Earthquake.
 This caused the two balcony screens to be closed due to concern over public safety.
 The Pacific Theatre closed on August 15, 1994.
 It remained shuttered and unused until 2002 when the main floor auditorium was used by the Entertainment Technology Center as a testing facility for the new digital projection revolution.
 They had departed from the building by 2006 and in early-2008, it was being used by a church on Sundays.
 The balcony areas are still inaccessible to the attendees.
+The church vacated the building in June 2013.

 The theatre has been designated a Historic-Cultural Monument.
 With the redevelopment of Hollywood Boulevard underway, the theatre has now been highlighted in the evenings by new illumination on the radio masts on top of the building.
 Perhaps soon, this grand old theatre’s time has come to rise again.